JoeBwonKenobi/NYCRestarauntInspections/README.md

 # **Methods:**

--I used feature engineering to create multiple new columns in the dataset to help gather a more in-depth look into the data.
+- I used feature engineering to create multiple new columns in the dataset to help gather a more in-depth look into the data.

 - I used hypothesis testing to find out whether or not there was any correlation between better inspections scores mean better ratings on Yelp.
 I used Z-scores to help identify any outliers and elimnated them before performing 3 different hypothesis tests.
 Unfortunately, there was no significant correlation found.